2018 Westminster car attack: Reactions

 Prime Minister Theresa May tweeted, "My thoughts are with those injured in the incident in Westminster and my thanks to the emergency services for their immediate and courageous response."
 London Mayor Sadiq Khan expressed similar sentiments, adding that "all Londoners, like me, utterly condemn all acts of terrorism on our city.
 The response of Londoners today shows that we will never be cowed, intimidated or divided by any terrorist attack."
 Labour Party leader Jeremy Corbyn tweeted, "My thoughts are with those hurt and injured outside Parliament this morning in what is being treated as a terrorist incident.
 Our thanks go to our emergency services who responded immediately.
 Their bravery keeps us safe day in, day out."

-Sadiq Khan and Metropolitan Police Commissioner Cressida Dick said that Parliament Square could be pedestrianised, stating that vehicle attacks had become the terrorist's "weapon of choice" in Europe and the western world.
+Mayor Khan and Metropolitan Police Commissioner Cressida Dick said that Parliament Square could be pedestrianised, stating that vehicle attacks had become the terrorist's "weapon of choice" in Europe and the western world.

 United States President Donald Trump tweeted that "these animals are crazy and must be dealt with through toughness and strength".